Best Paddle Board for Beginners – Overview

-One of the best things about Stand Up Paddleboarding is its accessibility.
+One of the best things about Stand Up Paddle Boarding is its accessibility.
 You don’t need much to get started, and the learning curve for beginners is very friendly.
-But what makes an ideal paddleboard for beginners?
+But what makes the Best Paddle Board for Beginners?

-One of the many wonderful things about the paddleboards on our Best Beginner iSUP list is that they are great all-around iSUPs to keep even if you do decide to upgrade later on (and then it becomes a great way to get your friends and family on the water with you!).
+One of the many wonderful things about the paddle boards on our Best Beginner iSUP list is that they are great all-around iSUPs to keep even if you decide to upgrade later on.
+Then, it becomes a great way to get your friends and family on the water with you!

-The iSUPs on this list are hand picked for a mixture of reasons to meet the different needs that you may have.
-All of them have one thing in common – we wouldn’t hesitate for a second to put a brand-new paddler on any of them.
+The iSUPs on this list are hand-picked to meet your various needs.
+All of them have one thing in common — we wouldn’t hesitate to put a brand-new paddler on any of them.

 Best Beginner Paddle Boards Comparison Chart